 A lot of people doing a little, is better than a few people doing a lot.
-That’s the motto of ex armed serviceman Ian Northcott (AKA the “Busking Bobby”).
+That’s the motto of ex serviceman Ian Northcott (AKA the “Busking Bobby”).
 In 2010 he decided he wanted to do something to help the homeless people of Birmingham – and that’s where Socks and Chocs began.

 It is now national and a registered charity with the Charity Commission.

 To relieve hardship and distress among homeless people and among those in need who are living in adverse housing conditions.
 In particular but not exclusively by:

 Socks & Chocs’ Trustees do not take any money at all in salary or expenses.
 (We can pay mileage and limited other expenses for non-trustee helpers who might collect socks on our behalf but so far people do not want money they simply want to help)